 The next step up is a mobile RV repair specialist.
 This could be a single-person operation or a larger business with several RV mechanics and technicians specializing in mobile RV repairs.
 A quick google search for “mobile RV repair near me” will usually bring up a few local results.

 These are a nice middle-ground for mobile camper repairs.
-Many carry some kind of certification and can troubleshoot and repair more complicated systems in your RV.
+A lot of these RV service providers carry some kind of certification and can troubleshoot and repair more complicated systems in your RV.
 They usually end up being a bit more expensive than your general RV handyman, but a little cheaper than an RV dealership or repair shop.